PECR assessment is carried out to find vulnerabilities associated with personal data processing and many other aspects.

 - Host website – The specific URL that is placing the cookie on the browser.

-- Site coverage – Whether the cookie is used by the whole website or by identified particular areas only.
+- Site coverage – Whether the cookie is in use by the whole website or by identified particular areas only.

 - cookies – In Firefox, this will be the Cookie Name.